-Finding these plants in your local nursery or garden center is often a challenge due to the current popularity.
-The ficus Audrey has brilliant green foliage with thick, creamy, or white veins.
+Finding these plants in your local nursery or garden center is often a challenge due to their current popularity.
+The Ficus Audrey has brilliant green foliage with thick, creamy, or white veins.
 The lush leaves accentuate the attractive pale trunk and roots.

 Gardeners who are looking to add a unique plant to their collection will learn how to care for, grow, and propagate this immensely popular plant with this guide.
 Whether you are searching for a beautiful young tree to add shade to your yard or you are a bonsai enthusiast looking to start a dramatic new plant, the ficus Audrey is a wonderful choice.

-The Guiness Book of World Records acknowledges the ficus Audrey as the largest tree in the world by canopy coverage.
+The Guinness Book of World Records acknowledges the Ficus Audrey as the largest tree in the world by canopy coverage.
 The glorious canopy of the Thimmamma Marrimanu tree covers more than 4.7 acres.